-Thoughts on Rooftop Solar vs. Utility Scale
+Thought on Rooftop Solar vs. Utility Scale

-- Per Lazard, the LCOE difference between rooftop and utility is ~500% (midpoint \$33.5/MWH vs \$189/MWH) - Rooftop solar customers fund 100% of their own hardware - Because some costs within our \$0.115/KWH are based on "net usage," non-rooftop customers subsidize rooftop - Though rooftop may provide services to non-rooftop users: frequency regulation, reduced need for transmission (possible), other?
-What is the value here? - Equity concern: are lower income individuals (less likely to have rooftop) subsidizing higher income (more likely to have rooftop)?
+- ► Per Lazard, the LCOE difference between rooftop and utility is ~500% (midpoint \$33.5/MWH vs \$189/MWH) - ► Rooftop solar customers 100% fund their own hardware - Because some costs within our \$0.115/KWH are based on "net usage," non-rooftop customers subsidize rooftop customers - ► Though rooftop may provide services to non-rooftop users: frequency regulation, reduced need for transmission (possible), other?
+What is the value here? - ► Equity concern: are lower income individuals (less likely to have rooftop) subsidizing higher income individuals (more likely to have rooftop)